Tinkerforge/doc/en/source/Hardware/Bricklets/IO4.rst

 |test_connect|.
 In our test we connected an LED with series resistor to the board by attaching the anode to pin 3 and the cathode to a GND pin.
-Additionally we connected a button that can short pin 0 to GND (see picture below).
-Starting from hardware version 1.1 you can also use the GND pins directly beside the data pins.
+Additionally we connected a slide switch that can short pin 0 to GND (see picture below).

+Starting from hardware version 1.1 you can also use the GND pins directly beside the I/O pins.

 .. image:: /Images/Bricklets/bricklet_io4_master_600.jpg
    :scale: 100 %